Billy Griffith: Life and career

 Griffith was born in Wandsworth, London, and educated at Dulwich College and Pembroke College, Cambridge.
 He scored over 1,200 runs during four years in the 1st XI at Dulwich, despite being in the shadow of Hugh Bartlett, and he became a capable wicket-keeper.
 He won his blue in his second year at Cambridge.
 He toured Australia and New Zealand with the MCC under Errol Holmes's captaincy in 1935–36.
 He lost his Cambridge place to Paul Gibb in 1937.

 After graduating from Cambridge, he returned to Dulwich as cricket master and he became the first choice wicket-keeper for Sussex in 1939.

 He was commissioned into the Officers' Training Corps in 1938, and transferred to the Royal Army Service Corps in 1939.
 He later served in the Glider Pilot Regiment with Hugh Bartlett.
 As second-in-command he carried the commander of the 6th Airborne Division, Major-General Richard "Windy" Gale (coincidentally, he was also from Wandsworth), into Normandy during Operation Overlord, crash landing after being caught in a storm.
 He took part in the Battle of Arnhem and won the Distinguished Flying Cross.
 He remained in the Territorial Army (TA) after the war, reaching the rank of lieutenant colonel.

 He was appointed captain-secretary of Sussex in 1946.
 Although he relinquished the captaincy after one year, his wicket-keeping form earned him selection for the MCC tour of the West Indies in 1947–48.
 On his Test debut he was used as a makeshift opener as three senior batsmen were ill, and made 140 in six hours.
 It made him the only England player to make his maiden first-class century on his Test debut.
 He toured South Africa (under F.G.
 Mann) in 1948–49 and played in the final two Tests, the only wicket-keeper to be preferred to Godfrey Evans between 1946 and 1959 when he was available to play.
-On his return, he retired from playing cricket to take up an appointment as the cricket correspondent of The Sunday Times.
+On his return, he retired from playing cricket full time to take up an appointment as the cricket correspondent of The Sunday Times.
 After two years in this role, he was appointed by the MCC in 1952 as one of two assistant secretaries to Ronnie Aird at Lord's.